-Fault in a Motorcycle Accident
+Who’s at Fault in a Motorcycle Accident

+The first question often asked after a motorcycle crash is—Who was at fault?
 It is very important to accurately determine fault in an accident as there may be one party at fault or several.
 Each responsible party may have separate assets and separate insurance to cover any injuries and damages sustained in the accident.
-A motorcycle accident attorney, like those at Slater & Zurz LLP law firm, will help an injured motorcyclist identify the at-fault parties.
+A motorcycle accident lawyer, like those at Slater & Zurz law firm, will help an injured motorcyclist identify the at-fault parties.

-In all cases, the motorcycle lawyer will carefully investigate all aspects of the crash, collecting medical records and accident reports in preparation for dealing with insurance companies and determining exactly what happened on the day of the wreck.
+In all cases, the motorcycle accident lawyer will carefully investigate all aspects of the crash, collecting medical records and accident reports in preparation for dealing with insurance companies and determining exactly what happened on the day of the wreck.

 How Motorcycle Crashes Happen

 “Crash stats” from the National Highway Transportation Safety Administration (NHTSA) indicate that 42% of motorcycle crashes occur when a vehicle turns left while a motorcycle is going straight or passing a vehicle.
 Other causes of motorcycle accidents are speeding, driving while intoxicated, distracted driving, failure to signal, lane splitting, reckless driving, blind spots, and failure of the motorist to “see” the bike.
-Slater & Zurz motorcycle accident attorneys have experience with accidents caused by all of these factors.
+Slater & Zurz motorcycle accident lawyers have experience with accidents caused by all of these factors.

-All of these injuries are potentially very serious and the injured person is urged to seek examination by a medical professional as soon as possible after a crash.
+All of these injuries are potentially very serious, and the injured person is urged to seek examination by a medical professional as soon as possible after a crash.
 An attorney by your side will be welcome if you must seek compensation for your injuries.

 Compensation for other types of damages in a motorcycle crash

-An injured motorcyclist may be entitled to compensation for wages and future earnings if he or she missed work due to their injuries or if the motorcyclist can no longer perform the duties they once did on the job.
+An injured motorcyclist may be entitled to compensation for wages and future earnings if he or she missed work due to injuries or if the motorcyclist can no longer perform the duties they once did on the job.
 The motorcyclist may be compensated for past and future medical bills and for pain and suffering experienced due to the accident.
 He may be compensated for disfigurement and loss of property—for anything caused by the accident that affects the way life is now compared to how it was before the crash.